correia-afc/pricing-demo/readme.md

 #### Authenticated

-The following endpoints can be use to manage the discount configurations.
+The following endpoints can be used to manage the discount configurations.

 Note: This demo application is using basic authentication.
 User credentials can be found on `src/main/resources/application.properties`